Gianni-Louisa/SQL-Database-Project/README.md

 now in cd backend run node ./server.js and open a new window for the front end (cd my-react-app) and run npm start.

+TO START
+in directory SQL, npm start
+in directory BACKEND, node ./server